The first day of your period marks the start of a new cycle, also known as Cycle Day 1 (CD1).

 Any light bleed that you experience at the beginning of your period should be logged as Period.
 Similarly, if you have light bleeding after your period, you should continue logging it as a period for as long as you are bleeding.
 When you enter your period, you can select whether it is light, medium, or heavy that day.

 You should log your period for each day that you are bleeding, not only to let the algorithm know when your new cycle starts but also for the algorithm to give you correct period predictions for your coming cycles.

 If you don't see the period option and instead see a withdrawal bleeding option, please refer to this article.

 You may also experience spotting during your cycle, which is not the same as your period.
 You can read more about spotting here.

-In the 'My Cycle' (statistics) tab, you can see detailed information about your Period data, such as how long your bleeding usually lasts and how often you get your period (the average length of your cycle).
-You can read this article to read more about the 'My Cycle' tab and what you can learn from it.
+In your Cycle Insights (accessible via the Today view > See cycle insights), you can see detailed information about your period data, such as how long your bleeding usually lasts and how often you get your period (the average length of your cycle).